OpenNebula/docs/source/open_cluster_deployment/kvm_node_deployment/pci_passthrough.rst

     WantedBy=multi-user.target

-qemu Configuration
+QEMU Configuration
 ~~~~~~~~~~~~~~~~~~

-Now we need to give qemu access to the vfio devices for the groups assigned to the PCI cards.
+Now we need to give QEMU access to the VFIO devices for the groups assigned to the PCI cards.
 We can get a list of PCI cards and its I/O MMU group using this command:

 .. code::